Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/pypi_exercise.md

 ## Step 1 - Acquiring the code and getting familiar with it

 - Fork the [exercise repository](https://github.com/Simulation-Software-Engineering/diffusion2D).
-- Open the file `diffusion2d.py` and go through the file and try to understand the code components.
+- Open the file `diffusion2d.py` and go through the file and try to understand it.
 - Check if your system has Python version >= 3.6 and update it if it is older than 3.6.
 - Install pip, build, and twine.
 - Install NumPy and Matplotlib with `pip`.
 The installation instructions can be found on the webpages (links in the Prerequisites section of this document).